Jeremy0818/Smart-Editor/README.md

         3. predict next word
             (i) When there is a predicted word, it will display in green.
 Press tab to get the predicted word.
         4. switching
             (i) When the user type an invalid word and press space, the program will try to get a list of similar words and replace the invalid word.
-If there is no similar word that have a levenshtein distance less than or equal to 3, then no option is provided, else the user can use the tilde button to switch between the words in the list.
+If there is no similar word that have a Levenshtein distance less than or equal to 3, then no option is provided, else the user can use the tilde button to switch between the words in the list.
         Note:
         * Do not use arrow key in this program.
         * Blue and green color words are just options to complete the text, ignore them if the user does not want to use the word suggested.
 The cursor might seems a little weird when suggestion provided.